Darling River System

 I would look at a creek boat (high flow) or packraft for the upper gorge.
-The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis (take a repair kit).
-Smaller boat is recommended.
-It appears to open up below Warwick, and I'm considering taking a 5.2 m sea kayak.
-That was what I used for the Balonne and Culgoa sections.
-The Darling is best done in a sea kayak, a glass boat on high flows should be ok.

-Information to ensure an enjoyable and successful trip.

-My Personal Journeys

-My rambling blog and trip table for the trip.

-The complete Source to Sea attempt in one single continuous trip.

-Darling Double (2022)

-I would look at a creek boat (high flow) or packraft for the upper gorge.
 The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis.
 A shorter length boat would be easier to handle in the narrow creek.
 A tested repair kit is vital for an inflatable.

 Information to ensure an enjoyable and successful trip.

 My Personal Journeys

 My rambling blog and trip table for the trip.

 The complete Source to Sea attempt in one single continuous trip.

 Darling Double (2022)